 At 1470 KXOA Johnny started a new music show called "The Gear Hour" that featured emerging artists of the British Invasion

-while 1240 KROY stayed with the surf trend and safe pop hits.
+while his rival and future destination station 1240 KROY hung with the surf trend and safe pop hits.
 KROY even refused to play new music that wasn't yet available at

 KROY Story #5 with Johnny Hyde: Music Power

 "Music Power" was KROY's slogan during its heyday in the late sixties.
 Johnny Hyde guided his staff at KROY using a valuable

 resource we all know as imagination.
 He attributes luck and talent as two important reasons the station was able to dominate the

 market.
 During a power outtage in the middle of a ratings period, the station's on-air studio went down but the transmitter was still on.

 So Hyde turned to jock Chuck Roy, who came up with a cheap turntable and a microphone that they took to the transmitter, which was located